insected/bobbae_gcp-wiki/Networking.md

 Direct Peering enables you to establish a direct peering connection between your business network and Google's edge network and exchange high-throughput cloud traffic.

-This capability is available at any of more than 100 locations in 33 countries around the world.
-For more information about Google's edge locations, see Google's peering site.

 https://cloud.google.com/network-connectivity/docs/direct-peering